zhangzh-pku/OM1/RaspberryPi_Install_Guide.md

 ## Done

 You’re now running OM1 on your Raspberry Pi.
 Explore its capabilities and refer to the OM1 GitHub repository for advanced settings and next steps:

 https://github.com/OpenmindAGI/OM1

+## Note:

+This is a general guide for getting OM1 started on Raspberry Pi.
+Depending on your specific robot’s firmware, OS version, or configuration, you may need additional modifications or pre-requirements.
+For details on supported setups, please visit: docs.openmind.org and refer to the Interfacing with New Robot Hardware section in https://github.com/OpenmindAGI/OM1